DaveVoorhis/Rel/_Deployment/README.txt

    On Mac OS X, it will help you copy the application to your Applications folder.

-3. Download the Rel / Tutorial D source code examples:
+3. Download and unzip the Rel / Tutorial D source code examples to a convenient location:

    RelExamplesAndUtilities_3.xxx.zip

+== If you are upgrading from a previous version of Rel, please == == see IMPORTANT INSTRUCTIONS FOR UPGRADING, below. ==

+4. To run Rel, open the Rel folder or directory and run the Rel executable.
+It's normally shown with a Rel icon.

+NOTE: The first time you run Rel on Mac OS X, you may
+      be asked to install Java 1.6, which is not actually used by Rel, but is apparently required in order to launch it.

+*** USING THE STAND-ALONE REL DBMS ***

-4. (Optional) Rel is a self-contained, complete, desktop database management system with a user-friendly graphical user interface.
-You can optionally also run a standalone, "headless" Rel DBMS server that can be accessed from the Rel desktop database management system and/or from software you write.
+Whilst Rel is a self-contained, complete, desktop database management system with a user-friendly graphical user interface that is ideal for creating and maintaining personal databases, you can optionally also run a standalone, "headless" Rel DBMS server that can be accessed from multiple Rel desktop database management systems and/or from software you write.
+This is ideal for providing access to shared databases for workgroups and classrooms.

 If you wish to use the standalone Rel DBMS -- which is not needed to use Rel -- download the following and extract it to a suitable directory on your host machine:

    Rel3.xxx.DBMS.tar.gz

-   It requires a Java 8 runtime.
+It requires that Java 8 runtime already be installed on the machine.
+You can download a Java runtime from http://java.com

-== If you are upgrading from a previous version of Rel, please == == see IMPORTANT INSTRUCTIONS FOR UPGRADING, below. ==

-*** GETTING STARTED ***

-** To run Rel, open the Rel folder or directory and run the Rel executable.
-It's normally shown with a Rel icon.
+** To run the stand-alone Rel DBMS server from the command line:

+   RelDBMSServer

+** The stand-alone Rel DBMS server provides various options.
+To see these, type:

+   RelDBMSServer -?

 ** To run the stand-alone command-line Rel language interpreter from your operating system command-line, go to the Rel folder or